aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 # Using the Plugin

-The following sections describe how to use the authentication plugin for the open-source DataStax Java Driver for Cassandra to access Amazon Managed Apache Cassandra Service.
+The following sections describe how to use the authentication plugin for the open-source DataStax Java Driver for Cassandra to access Amazon Keyspaces.

 ## SSL Configuration

 The first step is to get an Amazon digital certificate to encrypt your connections using Transport Layer Security (TLS).
-The DataStax Java driver must use an SSL trust store so that the client SSL engine can validate the Amazon Managed Cassandra Service certificate on connection.
-To use the trust store and create a certificate, see [Using a Cassandra Java Client Driver to Access Amazon Managed Cassandra Service Programmatically](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.drivers.html#using_java_driver).
+The DataStax Java driver must use an SSL trust store so that the client SSL engine can validate the Amazon Keyspaces certificate on connection.
+To use the trust store and create a certificate, see [Using a Cassandra Java Client Driver to Access Amazon Keyspaces Programmatically](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.drivers.html#using_java_driver).

 ## Region Configuration

 Before you can start using the plugin, you must configure the AWS Region that the plugin will use when authenticating.
 This is required because SigV4 signatures are Region-specific.
 For example, if you are connecting to the `cassandra.us-east-2.amazonaws.com` endpoint, the Region must be `us-east-2`.
-For a list of available AWS Regions and endpoints, see [Service Endpoints for Amazon Managed Cassandra Service](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).
+For a list of available AWS Regions and endpoints, see [Service Endpoints for Amazon Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html).

 You can specify the Region using one of the following four methods: